Nikole Hannah-Jones: Reviving Voices Lost to History and Empowering Communities Today

-This month, we’re exploring the impact of the 2022 Free Expression Awards honorees, including Nikole Hannah-Jones, who is Knight Chair in Race and Journalism and founder of the Center for Journalism and Democracy at Howard University and staff writer for The New York Times Magazine.
-These are the stories of how the First Amendment advocates we’re honoring have used their voices to uplift others.
-Watch the awards live at 8 p.m.
-EDT on Thursday, April 28.
+We explore the impact of the 2022 Free Expression Awards honorees, including Nikole Hannah-Jones, who is Knight Chair in Race and Journalism and founder of the Center for Journalism and Democracy at Howard University and staff writer for The New York Times Magazine.
+These are the stories of how the First Amendment advocates we honor have used their voices to uplift others.

 There’s a little-known landmark just outside Norfolk, Va., sometimes called Freedom’s Fortress.

 Officially designated Fort Monroe, it’s the site of a surprising number of events and visits by famous figures from our nation’s earliest history, through the Civil War and up to its closure as an active Army base in 2011.

 Step into the visitor’s center, though, and you’ll experience a lesser-known part of its past.
 Long before it was a lone Union outpost, it was the landing site in 1619 of a ship called the White Lion.

 On board were about 20 Africans, Bantu people from present-day Angola.
 They were purchased by settlers of nearby Jamestown.
 This marked the moment slavery began in a British colony that would become part of the United States.

 To commemorate the 400th anniversary of this event, one journalist set out to open the national conversation about the origins of our nation to focus on the role and impact of slavery.

 The New York Times Magazine’s “1619 Project,” led by Nikole Hannah-Jones, brought this story beyond the 100,000 or so annual visitors to the landing site at Fort Monroe.

 The series of essays presented the case that our democracy has been dishonest from the start, since the founding freedoms did not apply to enslaved people, and that this dissonance has had lasting impact.